The Church has re-opened for worship on 2nd December.

-The Parish of Belle Isle and Hunslet has suspended public worship at Saint John and Saint Barnabas with effect from 17th March 2020 and will follow the guidance on the re-opening of churches as the situation develops.
+The Parish of Belle Isle and Hunslet had previously suspended public worship at Saint John and Saint Barnabas Church from 17th March 2020 and had followed the guidance on the re-opening of churches as the situation developed.

 A Prayer from the Church of England

 and lift up all who are brought low;